- Entertainment and Media»

 Shadow of a Doubt

 Alfred Hitchcock was born in 1899 in Leytonstone, London, UK.
 When he left school, he trained as an architect and then moved into films as a title illustrator.
 His progress in the world of movies was swift.
 He was soon directing his own films.
 But it was in the era of the talking picture that he came into prominence with such films as “The 39 Steps”, and “The Lady Vanishes”.
 In 1939 he left the UK to work for film mogul, David O. Selznick, in Hollywood.
 Working for Selznick and being loaned out to other film companies, he directed, such films as “Rebecca”, “Foreign Correspondent” and “Suspicion”.
-Perhaps his most fruitful decade was the fifties when he made “Rear Window”, “Dial M for Murder”, “To Catch a Thief” and “Vertigo” (Regarded by many as the greatest film ever produced).
+Perhaps his most fruitful decade was the fifties when he made “Rear Window”, “Dial M for Murder”, “To Catch a Thief” and “Vertigo” (Regarded by many as his greatest film).

 His last film, “Family Plot” (1976) although having the element of suspense that made him famous, was more inclined toward his wicked sense of humour.